 All photographs courtesy of Bar Raval, Unit-Berlin

 Whilst giving the impression that precious metals have been merged seemingly invisibly with a fine layer of porcelaine, all is not what it seems.
 In reality the pendant lamps explore the application of contrasting finishes, their industrially spun manufacturing process in stark contrast to the hand applied finish.
-The matte shine of the brass, copper or graphite anodised aluminium is complemented by a high gloss finish.
+The matte shine of the copper or graphite anodised aluminium shades is complemented by a high gloss finish.

 The lampshades for British company Innermost are currently available in 4 different sizes in either copper or graphite.